somod-dev/somod/packages/docs/src/reference/main-concepts/ui/config.yaml.md

     - SOMOD::Parameter: mycomponent.image.cdn
   ```

-  The imageDomains is an array of hardcoded domain name strings or the [Common Keywords](/reference/main-concepts/yaml-processing).
+  The imageDomains is an array of hardcoded domain name strings or [Common Keywords](/reference/main-concepts/yaml-processing).

 - **`publicRuntimeConfig`**
   This section is similar to the [publicRuntimeConfig](https://nextjs.org/docs/api-reference/next.config.js/runtime-configuration) of NextJs configuration.
 The SOMOD's publicRuntimeConfig refers to the SOMOD parameter for the value.